zengf15/Portfolio-Write-Up/P.md

 ### P7 Ikea Furniture

-In this project,I analyzed Ikea furniture data.
+In this project, I analyzed Ikea furniture data.
 To be honest, there was not a whole lot to explore.
 The data was scraped from their website.
 The somewhat important finding is that more expensive items tend to be more colorful (have more colors).